 Every four years FIFA — the body that runs world soccer — stages a World Cup, where international teams compete.
 The World Cup has expanded over the years and there are plans in place to make it a 48-team tournament in the near future.

-There are thousands of soccer matches taking place each week and Unibet offers hundreds of markets on the biggest games.
+There are thousands of soccer games taking place each week and Unibet offers hundreds of betting options on the biggest games.
 From the Ecuadorian first division to the World Cup, there is always a soccer game taking place somewhere in the world!

-Here, we’ve compiled a list of the main soccer betting markets and some tips for those who are new to the world of soccer betting.
+Here, we’ve compiled a list of the main soccer bets and some tips for those who are new to the world of soccer betting.

-This is the most popular form of sports betting, when you simply bet on who you think will win the game.
+This is the most popular bets in soccer.
+In a moneyline bet you simply bet on who you think will win the soccer game.
 Unlike many other North American sports, a tie can be common in soccer.
 Therefore, when you bet on the result of a game, you will bet on a home win (1), a draw (X) or an away win (2).
-This is sometimes known as a 1X2 bet.
+This is sometimes known as a 1X2 bet or a 3 way moneyline.

 Betting on a soccer result is very straightforward.
 For example, Brazil and playing Argentina in the Copa America.
-You back Brazil at 3.00 to win.
+You back Brazil to win.
 If they win the game, you win your bet!

-The great thing about results betting in soccer is that very few goals are scored.
+The great thing about correct score wagers in soccer is that very few goals are scored.
 On average, around three to four goals are scored per soccer game.
 So you won’t be trying to predict a high-scoring game and the odds reflect this.

-This is a great way to bet on the score of a one-sided game, because the handicap will balance in unfair game.
+This is a great way to bet on the score of a one-sided game, because the goal spread or goal line will balance in unfair game.
 For example, USA are playing Costa Rica in a friendly.
-USA are 1.40 to win, making those odds not very tempting.
-You can use the handicap to bet on ‘USA -1.5 goals’ at odds of 3.00.
+USA are the clear favourites with odds of -140 to win, making those odds not very tempting.
+You can instead opt for a wager on the goal spread and effictively handicap ‘USA -1.5 goals’ at odds of +200.
 This means the USA must win by two goals or more for you to win your bet!

 This is an excellent way to bet on soccer if you’re a newcomer to sports betting and if you don’t support a team.
 You can bet on the total number of goals scored in a game.
 For example, you could bet on +3.5 goals being scored in a match between Napoli and Copenhagen.
 If there are four goals or more scored, you win your bet.